301-Redirection/DBC/Lua/LuaScriptingDocumentation.md

 * It is early in the game and the heroes cannot sustain a full push
 * The heroes are spread out accross the map and cannot group together for a push
-* The heroes desire to Push/Defend is very low
+* The heroes desire to Push and Defend are very low

 #### 3.2.4 UpdateRoamDesire()

 This function returns a floating point value between 0 and 1, as well as a unit handle of a hero on the enemy team.
 The number represents the team's desire to go gank the specified target on the enemy team.

-Factors influencing the desire for a team to go gank:
+Factors influencing the desire for a player to go gank:

 * An enemy hero is alone in a lane
 * It is early in the game.
 (Note: Ganking is important throughout the game, but it is more so in the early game since a team wishes to **get** an advantage as soon as possible, later in the game you wish to **maintain** the advantage, if you have it.
 Recovering from a deficit is explained next)
 * If the team feels they are behind, in terms of kills or farm, the team will have a strong desire to go gank a target.

 Generally, the team will attempt to gank a/the enemy core, but any hero is still better than none.
-Priority therfore falls first to cores and then on to supports.
+Priority therefore falls first to cores and then to supports.

 #### 3.2.5 UpdateRoshanDesire()